nyeholt/waratah/docs/en/001_index.md

 /path/to/php vendor/framework/cli-script.php dev/build flush=1
 ```

-You may also need to flush from the browser due to split caching between the shell and the web.
+You may also need to flush from the browser

 ### Build the frontend